-To truly afford a house, you need more than just a down payment saved up.
+To truly afford a house, you need more than just a down payment.
 Ultimately, you'll want to be able to comfortably cover six factors: the down payment, closing costs, moving expenses, repairs and maintenance, the first few months' mortgage payments and your emergency fund.

 Let's break down what that entails:

-The down payment can range from 3.5 percent to 20 percent of the total cost of the home, depending on your credit score, mortgage interest rate, and current financial situation.
-Cathy Derus, CPA and founder of Brightwater Financial, recommends putting down closer to 20 percent, however, because it gives you a bigger stake in the property right away.
+The down payment can range from 3.5 percent to 20 percent of the total cost of the home, depending on your credit score, mortgage interest rate and current financial situation.
+Cathy Derus, CPA and founder of Brightwater Financial, recommends putting down closer to 20 percent because it gives you a bigger stake in the property right away.

-"You're going to be lowering your monthly payment in the future, and you also have a buffer," she tells CNBC.
+"You're going to be lowering your monthly payment in the future, and you also have a buffer," she tells CNBC Make It.
 "If housing prices decrease and you need to sell your home, you're not going to be as much underwater if you have more of that equity in the home up front."

-Closing costs, including inspection fees, property taxes and prepaid interest, will typically tack two-to-five percent of the total cost of the home onto the final price.
+Closing costs, including inspection fees, property taxes and prepaid interest, will typically tack 2-5 percent of the total cost of the home onto the final price.